ceph/cbt/tools/fio-parse-jsons/README.md

 This is especially useful to produce a response graph from a set of executions ranging the number of FIO jobs and the iodepth values.
 The script was written before knowledge of CBT was gained, so in a way is independent of the script driving the tests.
 A future PR would integrate the functionality of this standalone script with that of CBT.

+## Requirements:

+Besides the yaml and xml Python modules that CBT already depends upon, you need to install the package gnuplot according to your Linux distro.

 ## Usage: